 There are two extra path structures that need to be explained:

-In an data set an element sometimes an element can have multiple instances.
+In an data set an element sometimes can have multiple instances.
 Different data models solve this possibility differently.
-XML-Records can have all elements multiple times, element repition is possible and in many schemas (partly) allowed.
-Repeatable elements also exist e.g. in JSON and YAML but are unusual:
+XML-Records can have all elements multiple times, element repition is possible and in many schemas it is (partly) allowed.
+E.g. the subject element exists three times:

 creator: Justus